 - wait and hope for the best

-- if you feel that you are being wrongly affected then reach out to the AdSense support team for investigation
+- if you feel that you are being wrongly affected then reach out to the AdSense support team for investigation.
+Eligible publishers will find a contact form by clicking the Contact us button on any page of their Help Center.

 - try an AdSense alternative (see below)